NyuB/craw/README.md

 - ✅ 'Test framework behaviour', i.e. non-zero return code and diff display when .err differs from .t
 - ❌ Display error codes after command if non-zero
 - ❌ Regular expression for expected output
+- ❌ Options config via .cramrc
+- ❌ Options config via CRAM env variable
+- ❌ Full options and flags from cram (at least detected and noticed if not relevant)

 ## Contribute